rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             d.size_files = ‹hash› ≫ value ‹files›
             d.size_pex = ‹hash› ≫ value ‹peers›

-        Skipped pieces are ones that were received from peers, but weren't needed and thus ignored.
         Returns the various size attributes of an item.

         - **bytes**: The total number of bytes in the item's files.